Oleksandr Prokudin: International Cooperation

+In 2025, the American think tank Hudson Institute published an article, "What NATO countries can learn from the Kherson Regional Military Administration", in which Oleksandr Prokudin commented on the experience of managing the region after de-occupation.

+On 26 May 2026, during the IV International Summit of Cities and Regions, Oleksandr Prokudin, on behalf of the Kherson region, signed Protocols of Intent to cooperate with the regions of Vestfold (Kingdom of Norway) and Ostrobothnia (Republic of Finland).

+Oleksandr Prokudin constantly provides comments and interviews to leading international media in which he covers the security situation in the Kherson region, the "human safari" and emphasizes the need to prepare states and regions for modern security challenges,.

+On 24 June 2026, during the Ukraine Recovery Conference 2026, Oleksandr Prokudin presented Unbreakable Kherson, a practical guide documenting the Kherson region's experience in crisis management during Russia's full-scale invasion of Ukraine.
+The publication was developed on his initiative in collaboration with Oleksandr Tolokonnikov, with the support of Howard G. Buffett and the German Marshall Fund.

 Assassination attempts

-Oleksandr Prokudin survived several assassination attempts organized by Russian special services.
+Prokudin survived several assassination attempts organized by Russian special services.
 One of them was prevented by the Security Service of Ukraine in April 2024.
 Counterintelligence detained an agent of Russian military intelligence who, disguised as a taxi driver, spied on civilian and military targets in the Kherson region.
-It was established that, based on agent’s coordinates and hits, the occupiers attempted to target the KRMA head’s car with an FPV drone.
+It was established that, based on agent's coordinates and hits, the services attempted to target the KRMA head's car with an FPV drone.

 Personal life

-Family

 He is married to Anastasiia Prokudina, and has two daughters.